guptaachin/SynTextFromPPTs/README.md

 <br><br>Cheers!!!

 # Known issues
 1. The extraction of the data from the powerpoints is not entirely automated in the sense this box seldomly appears.
+[RESOLVED]
 <br>Pressing okay resumes the execution process without problems.
 <br>![Annoying box](ann.png "abox")